 LOGS THAT WE WILL NEED

-For NTLM/Kerberos authenticators we will need jespa.log (steps 1-7) and the base application log e.g. atlassian-jira.log (step 8).
+For older versions or logins on client computers, we will need jespa.log (steps 1-7) and the base application log e.g. atlassian-jira.log (step 8).
 We may request a HAR file too, but this doesn't happen often.

-For SAML authenticator we will need the base application log e.g. atlassian-jira.log (step 8) and a HAR file
+For older versions or logins on client computers we will need the base application log e.g. atlassian-jira.log (step 8) and a HAR file

 For X.509 and HTTP Headers authenticators we will need the base application log e.g. atlassian-jira.log (step 8) and ultimately any logs you may have on your proxy (since certificate headers and HTTP headers are supposed to be set by a trusted proxy, and only by that)